NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8embeddedjava.md

 on the web tier now that the web tier is now longer just browsers but also smart-phones and the Internet of things

-Check in the end git branch of this slide show

 ##### [Embedding Java within JSP Finish Branch](https://github.com/NicorDesignsLLC/JakartaJEEWebDevelopment/tree/jee8-embedded-java-finish)